 Safeguarding at Lordship Farm Primary School is given the highest priority.
 All adults in our school have a responsibility for Safeguarding.

-The Designated Safeguarding Lead is Mrs Zoe Turner, who has completed Level 2 Safeguarding Training.
+The Designated Safeguarding Lead is Mrs Julie Petitt, who has completed Level 2 Safeguarding Training.

 All staff (teachers, teaching assistants, midday assistants, admin staff and the caretaker) undertake the statutory Basic Awareness of Safeguarding Training (Level 1) training every three years.